martinvonz/jj/README.md

 The `@` indicates the working copy commit.
 The first hash on a line is the commit id.
 The second hash is a "change id", which is an id that follows the commit as it's rewritten (similar to Gerrit's Change-Id).
+You can give either hash to commands that take revisions as arguments.
+We will generally prefer change ids because they stay the same when the commit is rewritten.

 By default, `jj log` lists all revisions (commits) in the repo that have not been rewritten (roughly speaking).
 We can use the `-r` flag to restrict which